New restaurants to try in August 2019

 While walking by Clarke Quay, you might have noticed a distinct, oriental looking building called The Riverhouse.
 It now has a new resident on it’s second floor – Mimi Restaurant.

-This fine-dining Chinese restaurant serves traditional Chinese flavours from Shanghai, Sichuan and Mongolia and zhngs them up with a touch of modernity.
+This modern Chinese restaurant serves traditional Chinese flavours from Shanghai, Sichuan and Mongolia and zhngs them up with a touch of modernity.

 Image credit: @royalette